-The District will triennially test potable (drinking) water for lead contamination from all outlets as required by law and regulation.
-If an outlet exceeds the action level for lead content, the District will prohibit use of the outlet for drinking and cooking purposes, and it will remediate the lead level of the outlet before allowing these its uses.
-The District will make all required notifications and issue all mandated reports to the public, local health department, or and the NYSED.
+The District will triennially test potable water for lead contamination from all outlets as required by law and regulation.
+If an outlet exceeds the action level for lead content, the District will prohibit use of the outlet and it will remediate the lead level of the outlet before allowing its use.
+The District will make all required notifications and issue all mandated reports to the public, local health department, and NYSED.
 For ten years following creation, the District will retain all records of test results, lead remediation plans, lead-free building determinations, and waiver requests.
 The District may seek a waiver from testing requirements from the local health department by demonstrating prior substantial compliance with testing requirements.

-\Legionella Testing
+Legionella Testing

-To help protect staff, students, and visitors from contracting Legionnaires' disease from Legionella bacteria, the District will register any cooling towers it owns with the New York State Department of Health (NYSDOH), providing the information in any form that the NYSDOH requires.
-The District will also adhere to the inspection, annual certification, and maintenance program and planning requirements mandated by the NYSDOH.
+To help protect staff, students, and visitors from contracting Legionnaires' disease from Legionella bacteria, the District will register any cooling towers it owns with the New York State Department of Health (NYSDOH), providing the information in any form that NYSDOH requires.
+The District will also adhere to the inspection, annual certification, and maintenance program and planning requirements mandated by NYSDOH.
 Further, the District will maintain records regarding all inspection results, corrective action, cleaning and disinfection, tests, and certifications for at least three years.
 The District will keep a copy of its required maintenance program and plan on the premises where the cooling tower is located.